aherbez/clicker/README.md

 4:04: Fixed bug with toasts showing on startup.
 Moving on to upgrades

 4:28: Added in rendering of locked and unlocked achievements to achievement display.
 Actually moving to upgrades

+4:36: Added in upgrade data to server data

+5:31: Displaying upgrades in game w/ a new panel, including display of necessary achievements to unlock them